The Turquoise Traveler Experiences Campervan Rental USA Adventures in Utah’s Mighty 5 National Parks!

 For lunches and dinners, I went a little bit crazy in the canned food section.
 Some of my more successful meal ideas were: canned chili, authentic ramen noodles (not that 99 cent stuff- just to be clear), soup and rice.
 I am no chef- but I was proud that I was able to sustain myself and barely ate out at all.
 If you are wanting to do it up fancier- please look elsewhere for those tips.

 ZION NATIONAL PARK

-I then set off for my first destination- Zion National Park, which was a 4.5hr drive from Salt Lake City.
+I then set off in my new campervan rental USA hire car for my first destination- Zion National Park, which was a 4.5hr drive from Salt Lake City.
 It was a pretty uneventful drive overall.
 I listened to some amazing podcasts and was thrilled that the speed limit was 80mph almost the entire way.
 The last hour of the drive is where things get beautiful so be prepared to open your windows and gawk away.